Atlético Morelia

-Club Atlético Morelia is a Mexican football club based in Morelia, Michoacán.
-Founded on 4 June 1950, the club currently plays in the Liga de Expansión MX.
-The club play their home games at Estadio Morelos.
+Club Atlético Morelia is a Mexican professional football club based in Morelia, Michoacán, that competes in Liga de Expansión MX, the second level division of Mexican football.
+The club plays their home matches at the Estadio Morelos.

-From 1981 to 2020, the club played in Mexico top-flight football league, winning the Invierno 2000 championship.
-On 2 June 2020, it was officially announced that the club would be relocating to Mazatlan.
-Later that month, it was announced that city of Morelia would have a franchise in the Liga de Expansión MX named Atlético Morelia.
+Founded in 1950 as Club Deportivo Morelia, It was one of the founding members of the Segunda División de México.
+It adopted its current name in 1974, before rebranding as Monarcas Morelia in 1999.

+From 1981 to 2020, the club competed in Mexico’s top division, winning one Primera División title, one Copa MX title and one Supercopa MX.
+Internationally, it finished as runners-up twice in the CONCACAF Champions Cup, regionally, it also won the North American SuperLiga in 2010.

+In June 2020, Atlético Morelia was reestablished in the Liga de Expansión MX following the relocation of Monarcas Morelia to Mazatlán, Sinaloa, where it was rebranded as Mazatlán F.C.
+Four years later, in June 2024, Atlético Morelia announced that it had acquired the Monarcas Morelia brand, crest, and historical legacy, thereby reaffirming its identity as the original club founded in 1950.

+Morelia finished as champions of Clausura 2022 in the Liga de Expansión MX, which was its second title in a second level division.

 History

 Beginnings

 In 1950 "Oro Morelia" changed the name to Club Deportivo Morelia.
 Morelia was among the teams that founded the Segunda División.
 After the 1956–1957 season, in which they ended up in second place, they were officially promoted into the Primera División to replace Puebla.
 After an unsuccessful season, in 1968 Atlético Morelia was relegated back to the Segunda División.
 During mixed 1968–1971 seasons, C.A.
 Morelia appointed Nicandro Ortiz as chairman.
 Ortiz acquired the team and strengthened its position in the league.